-GetYourGuide's affiliate program is popular with content creators in the travel space, especially those writing about travel in Europe.
+GetYourGuide's affiliate program is popular with content creators in search of travel affiliate programs, especially those writing about travel in Europe.
 Publishers like their competitive 8% commissions, timely payouts, and easy-to-use Partner Portal.

 If you're not familiar with GetYourGuide, it's a platform where you can book travel experiences online (think food and city tours, day trips, skip-the-line tickets, etc.).
 In industry-speak, you'd call them an OTA, or online travel agency.